tencentyun/intlcloud-documents/product/通信服务/短信/短信（拆）/国际短信/国际短信快速入门_intl.md

 ### View SMS message delivery result
-After an SMS message is successfully sent, you can view the delivery result and statistics in [Statistical Analysis of ISMS Messages](https://intl.cloud.tencent.com/document/product/382/18054).
+After an SMS message is successfully sent, you can view the delivery result and statistics in [Statistical Analysis of GSMS Messages](https://intl.cloud.tencent.com/document/product/382/18054).